ManiacUrgency42/csha-ai-agent/README.md

 ## 2 Retrieval

-Retrieval is necessary because the LLM does not have direct or up-to-date access to CSHA data, which is external to its pretraining or not reliably reacheable by its web search functions.
+Retrieval is necessary because the LLM does not have direct or up-to-date access to CSHA data, which is external to its pretraining or not reliably reachable by its web search functions.
 LLMs have limited context windows, charge per input token, and struggle to prioritize relevant information in large inputs.
 Feeding entire PDFs can exceed the token limit, increase cost, and reduce accuracy.

 When a user submits a query to the chat interface, the system augments the prompt with relevant context using one of two retrieval methods: **vector-based retrieval** or **BM25 keyword retrieval**.
-Both retrievers return the top “k” documents' “id” keys.
+Both retrievers return the "id"s of the top k documents.
 These “id”s are used to map to each document’s JSON object, so we can obtain the metadata along with the text chunk.
 (Pinecone VDB can only return one text field, either an “id” or “text_chunk”, so in order to access the metadata we use an “id” key for mapping.)
-Once the top "k" documents text chunks are retrieved from the JSON, they are combined and added to the user's query as context.
+Once the top "k" document text chunks are retrieved from the JSON, they are combined and added to the user's query as context.
 Our code organizes the retrieval logic into a modular function, so you can easily switch between vector retrieval and BM25 retrieval as needed.

 **Example**